Global Security, Minor

 Supporting Courses and Related Areas: Require a grade of C or better

-Demonstrate 12th-credit-level proficiency in one foreign language by coursework or examination0-12
+Demonstrate 12th-credit-level proficiency in one world language by coursework or examination0-12

 Select 3 credits of the following:3